testground/testground/ROADMAP.md

 - Delivery: Q4 2022
 - Theme: usefulness
-- Effort: approx. 6 months
+- Effort: approx. 6 developer-months

 **Why:** Testground can simulate small networks in CI, but it covers more use cases when it lives in a larger cluster.
 When we run Testgroun in Kubernetes, we can support whole organizations through the Testground As A Service product.